 Tracking exceptions allow the measurement of exceptions and errors in your app.
-Exceptions are tracked on the server in a similar way as screen views, however, URLs internally generated for exceptions always use the fatal or caught prefix and, additionally, if the isPrefixingEnabled option is enabled, then the additional exception prefix is added.
+Exceptions are tracked on the server in a similar way as screen views.

+'''

-''' [[PiwikTracker sharedInstance] sendExceptionWithDescription:@"Content download error"
+[[PiwikTracker sharedInstance] sendExceptionWithDescription:@"Content download error

+→"];

-→isFatal:YES]; '''
+'''

-- A description (required) provides the exception message. - An isFatal (required) true if an exception is fatal.
+• A description (required) - provides the exception message.

 Bear in mind that Piwik is not a crash tracker, use this sparingly.